 In a refurbished building, the former prison, renamed "Galerie Lympia", is the perfect place to exhibit the essence of his work.
-The Lympia port is located in the heart of several historical monuments dating back to the founding of the city of Nikkaia by the Greeks.
+The Lympia port is located in the heart of several historical monuments dating back to the foundation of the city Nikkaia by the Greeks.
 The many captivated visitors seemed quite silent as if they were in a sacred place.

 All the conditions were in place to live the Experience, as we now say in marketing, in front of the 72 original works painted and engraved by the artist between 1946 and 2008.

 "The creative power of Pierre Soulages"

 The selection of works made by the curator of the exhibition, Gérard BOSIO, has been narrowed down to each representative period, which is perfect in terms of pedagogy to understand the stages of its creation.